The Big Reunion series 2: Background

 Due to the massive success of the first series of The Big Reunion, which saw the reunions of Five, 911, Atomic Kitten, B*Witched, Blue, Honeyz and Liberty X, it was widely reported that a second series would be commissioned.
-Groups were rumoured to be reuniting for series 2 included Big Brovaz, Hear'Say, S Club 7, Busted, Mis-Teeq, East 17, All Saints, Eternal, A1, Cleopatra and Another Level.
+Groups were rumoured to be reuniting for series 2 included Big Brovaz, Hear'Say, S Club 7, S Club Juniors, Busted, Mis-Teeq, East 17, All Saints, Eternal, A1, Cleopatra and Another Level.
 S Club 7 were reportedly in talks to reform for their own rival show to The Big Reunion.
 In regards to Hear'Say reuniting, Myleene Klass said, "I just can't imagine it.
 What are we going to do - sing 'Pure and Simple' on loop?
 It was nice and it was a great time in our lives, and where it was at that time is just perfect."
 It was also reported that Eternal could reform without Louise Redknapp, who initially walked away from the group in 1995.

 On 27 December 2013, ITV announced that the six bands taking part in the show's second series would be A1, Eternal, Damage, 3T, Girl Thing and a supergroup called 5th Story, which consists of Gareth Gates, Another Level's Dane Bowers, Adam Rickitt, Kavana and Blazin' Squad's Kenzie.
 As previously reported, Eternal reunited for the show as a three-piece as Redknapp chose not to take part in their reunion.
 Additionally, Damage's Coreé Richards and A1's Paul Marazzi chose not to take part either, although Richards did appear on the show to talk about the band.
 Richards chose not to take part due to conflicts with the band.

 Another Level were on the verge of signing up for the show, but Bowers' ex-bandmate Wayne Williams has since announced that he will not take part.
 In an interview with MTV UK, he said: "I decided not to participate in The Big Reunion because it wouldn't feel right to me...I'm in a totally different space in my life and I don't feel any need to look back."

+S Club Juniors were also reportedly set to appear on the show (without original members Frankie Bridge and Rochelle Humes, who were on tour with The Saturdays) according to members Stacey Franks and Aaron Renfree, however ended up getting dropped from the lineup after fellow member Calvin Goldspink later decided not to take part.

 On 26 January 2014, it was announced that series 2 would begin airing on ITV2 on 6 February 2014.
 The bands' comeback gig at the Hammersmith Apollo took place on 21 February 2014.